 The Team tab gives you an overview of all team members.
 From here you can invite new members and see when team members last logged on.
 You can also assign them “roles” within your organization, each of which grant team members a different set of permissions.

-Arguably, the coolest feature of the service is the ability to create on-the-fly private VPN servers.
-These are software VPN servers run on virtual machines (VPS instances).
-The VPS hosting provider used depends somewhat on where the private server is located, but we found that many were hosted by Digital Ocean.
+Arguably, the coolest feature of the service is the ability to create on the fly private VPN servers.
+These are software VPN servers run on virtual machines (VPS instances), with the VPS hosting provider largely chosen based on where its private server is located.

 Creating new servers is incredibly easy.

 If you need another server, it only takes a minute to purchase a new license.
-As already noted, you can remove one server and create another on the same license.
-Once a server has been created it takes around ten minutes to become active.
+Or, you can remove one server and create another on the same license.
+Once a server has been created, it takes around ten minutes to become active.